jkphl/TYPO3-ext-tw_importer/README.md

 * FlashMessage:NOTICE messages with step counter or something for better troubleshooting with help of this manual (e.g. "Error after Step 4?
 Could be wrong mapping")

 * Propper handling of value objects

+* Multpiple children of same class / model on the same level.
+E.g University->Professors (Model: Person) **AND** University-Student (Model: Person) ! ! !